-Last month we reported on the major tightening of the foreign investment rules in response to the COVID-19 pandemic.
-The Foreign Investment Review Board (FIRB) has now published further guidance on the temporary measures introduced.
+Earlier this year we reported on the major tightening of the foreign investment rules in response to the COVID-19 pandemic.
+The Foreign Investment Review Board (FIRB) has published further guidance on the temporary measures introduced.
 The guidance is particularly focused on how the new measures impact property transactions.

-In particular, the new measures will impact a large number of routine leasing transactions which would not ordinarily have required FIRB approval.
+In particular, these measures will impact a large number of routine leasing transactions which would not ordinarily have required FIRB approval.

 Who does this impact - what is a ‘foreign person’?

 The new measures relate to ‘foreign persons’ as defined in section 4 of the Foreign Acquisitions and Takeovers Act 1975 (the Act).
 This includes the following:

 - an individual that is not ordinarily a resident in Australia;

 - a corporation in which a substantial interest is held by an individual not ordinarily resident in Australia, a foreign corporation or a foreign government;